 One of my own resources is our son who is an archaeologist.
 I was able to acquire a PDF copy of the report by David Boyle (see excerpt below).
 It does appear that the Neutral Nation people did settle along Schneider Creek (south west of Grand River Hospital) and travelled southward to Lower Doon as did the Neutral Nation people who settled along Strasburg Creek near Huron Natural Area.
 Strasburg Creek forms a confluence with Schneider Creek in Upper Doon and then Schneider Creek forms a confluence with the Grand River in Lower Doon.

-I will be publishing, in this website, how one can walk either of these old and natural pathways along or near Schneider Creek and Strasburg Creek and end up in Upper and/or Lower Doon.
+Below is information about how one can walk either of these old and natural pathways along or near Schneider Creek and Strasburg Creek and end up in Upper and/or Lower Doon.

 Excerpt from Archaeological Report 1894-95